Taste Newberg

 What is the closest airport?

-Newberg has two airfields: Chehalem Airpark and Sportsman Airpark.
-There is a regional airport 13 miles away in McMinnville, and a second airport, 14 miles away in Canby.
+Newberg is close to both a regional and international airport.
+There is a regional airport 13 miles away in McMinnville.
 The Portland International Airport is 33 miles away.

 How do I plan a wine tour weekend?